raselupm/website-manager/README.md

 ## Installation

-###Prerequisites
+####Prerequisites

-Register an get an API Key from Whois XML API: https://main.whoisxmlapi.com/.
+Register and get an API Key from Whois XML API: https://main.whoisxmlapi.com/.
 It is FREE (500 requests per month and that is enough).

+####Lets start

 Clone the project